Real Students - Real Results

 Q. Who are your students?

 A. Approximately half of our students are college seniors ready to proceed directly to law school; the other half are working professionals in their 20s, 30s, 40s, or 50s.
-We have worked with many students who have already done Kaplan or Princeton Review.
+We have worked with many students who have already done Kaplan or PowerScore courses.
 We also have experience working with speakers of other languages and those with ADD/ADHD - for whom the LSAT can be especially challenging.

 Q. Who are your tutors?

 A. All of our tutors are individuals with a passion for teaching, who have scored 175+ (upper 99th percentile) on the LSAT, and who have been admitted to or have graduated from a top-tier law school.
 We do not hire tutors solely on account of their score - we hire qualified teachers who excel in communicating and adapting to your individual learning style.
-Compare us to folks like Kaplan (who hires tutors with scores as low as 164) and the difference is clear.
+Compare us to folks like Kaplan (who hires tutors with scores as low as 164 -- and pays them a small fraction of the hourly fee) and the difference is clear.

 Frequently Asked Questions